maria-korosteleva/Photographer/ReadMe.md

 ## Functionality
 * Save the rendered images from the cameras as files
-* Save the camera parameters in OpenCV-friendly formats
+* Save the camera parameters in OpenCV-friendly formats (works for OpenPos: https://github.com/CMU-Perceptual-Computing-Lab/openpose/))
 * View the scene with the object and all the cameras

 ### Cameras: